Ambassade Hotel – Literary-themed boutique hotel with a superb art collection in the historic canal ring.

 Ambassade Hotel – Local Transport

-- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Centre and Red Light District; Museum Quarter 20 minutes on foot.
+- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter 20 minutes on foot.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.